Chop Chop: Byzantine Atomic Broadcast to the Network Limit: Evaluation

 All servers, brokers and load clients run on c6i.8xlarge machines with an Intel Xeon Platinum 8375C (32 virtual CPUs, 16 physical cores, 2.9~GHz baseline, 3.5~GHz turbo), 64~GB of memory and 12.5~Gb/s of bandwidth.
 We selected these machines since they provide good performance and are in the same ``commodity'' price range as those chosen initially for \system's main baseline: \nwbs.
 Clients run on t3.small machines: 2 vCPUs, 1 physical core, 2~GB of memory, and up to 5~Gb/s bandwidth---of which they use less than 1~KB/s.
 All machines run Linux Ubuntu 20.04 LTS on the AWS patched version of the Linux kernel 5.15.0, except for the load brokers on OVH which run on Linux kernel 5.4.0---the same kernel was not available.

 \paragraph{Challenges.}

 The most significant evaluation challenges arose from the scale of the targeted deployment.
-The setup and orchestration alone required simultaneous handling of up to 320 machines across two different cloud providers and 25 regions, as well as transferring 13TB of files---mostly public keys and pre-generated batches---for each of the 12 setups.
+The setup and orchestration alone required simultaneous handling of up to 320 machines across two different cloud providers and 25 regions, as well as transferring 13~TB of files---mostly public keys and pre-generated batches---for each of the 12 setups.
 To handle this, we developed a new command-line tool to efficiently deploy distributed systems: \texttt{silk}.
-Among other things, we use \texttt{silk} for peer-to-peer-style file transfer over aggregated TCP connections, and for grouped process control.
+Among other things, we use \texttt{silk} for peer-to-peer-style file transfer over aggregated TCP connections, as well as for grouped process control.
 With \texttt{silk}, transferring all files from a single machine takes around 30 minutes, compared to 68 hours with \texttt{scp}.
+The code for \texttt{silk} is available online (see \cref{appendix:artifact}).

 Additional challenges came from the real-world nature of the targeted deployment.
 First, the connection between OVH and AWS's Asia and Pacific regions was particularly unstable at certain times of day especially when close to saturation.
 For example, Tokyo's connection was frequently degraded between 3pm and 5pm UTC.
 Second, the performance of some machines sometimes deviated from their specifications.
 As an example, in a setup size of 64, we observed around 2 machines operating with a 10\% lower CPU turbo clock rate than specified.
 Considering these variations, we increased the number of servers a broker initially asks for witness shards (see \cref{subsection:submission}) by a margin, \eg $f + 5$ instead of $f + 1$.
 This improves system stability---\ie lower latency variability---while slightly reducing maximum throughput.
 Unless otherwise specified, we set the margin to 4 in all experiments, \ie $f + 5$.